-- We recognise that young children behave in hurtful ways towards others because they may have not yet developed the means to manage intense feelings that sometimes overwhelm them.
+- We recognise that young children behave in hurtful ways towards others because they have not yet developed the means to manage intense feelings that sometimes overwhelm them.
 We calm the child who is angry as well as the one who has been hurt by the behaviour.
 Our way of responding to pre-verbal children is to calm them through holding and cuddling.
 Verbal children will also respond to cuddling to calm them down, but we offer them an explanation and discuss the incident with them to their level of understanding. - We recognise that young children require help in understanding the range of feelings they experience.
 We help children recognise their feelings by naming them and helping children to express them, making a connection verbally between the event and the feeling.
 "Adam took your car, didn't he, and you were enjoying playing with it.
 You didn't like it when he took it, did you?
 Did it make you feel angry?
 Is that why you hit him?"
 Older children will be able to verbalise their feelings better, talking through themselves the feelings that motivated the behaviour. - We help young children learn to empathise with others, understanding that they have feelings too and that their actions impact on others' feelings.
 "When you hit Adam, it hurt him and he didn't like that and it made him cry." - We help young children develop pro-social behaviour, such as resolving conflict over who has the toy.
 "I can see you are feeling better now and Adam isn't crying any more.
-Let's see if we can be friends and find another car, so you can both play with one." - When hurtful behaviour becomes problematic, we work with parents to identify the cause and find a solution together.
-Parents/carers will be asked to collect Children that are emotionally overloaded and not coping with a full session. - We support social skills through modelling behaviour, through activities, role-play and stories.
+Let's see if we can be friends and find another car, so you can both play with one." - We are aware that the same problem may happen over and over before skills such as sharing and turn-taking develop.
+Children will need repeated experiences with problem solving, supported by patient adults and clear boundaries. - When hurtful behaviour becomes problematic, we work with parents to identify the cause and find a solution together. - We support social skills through modelling behaviour, through activities, role-play and stories.
 We help a child to understand the effect that their hurtful behaviour has had on another child and we encourage children to say sorry.